wix/stylable/docs/guides/theme-component-library.md

 We recommend creating a `project.st.css` file in the `src` directory of your component library.
 This can expose an API for the entire project.
 Importing this CSS into the theme provides access to all the library's features, enabling you to:

 * Expose all vars in use in the project.
-* Import all components in the project.
-* Declare and expose all the [variants](../references/variants.md) of these components.
+* Import all components, and declare and expose all the [variants](../references/variants.md) of these components.

 ```css
 /* project.st.css */